cyclejs-community/redux-cycles/README.md

 Redux-cycle-middleware ships with two drivers:

 * `ACTION`, which is a read-write driver, allowing to react to actions that have just happened, as well as to dispatch new actions.
-* `STATE`, which is a read-only driver that streams the current state.
+* `STATE`, which is a read-only driver that streams the current redux state.
 It's a reactive counterpart of the `yield select(state => state)` effect in Redux-saga.

 ```javascript
 import sampleCombine from 'xstream/extra/sampleCombine'